 There are situations when the VAT recovery can be blocked by HMRC even if the entertainment was provided to employees.
 These are:

-When the entertainment is only provided to directors or partner of business it means the VAT paid on the expenses is not input tax so can not be claimed.
-However, if the director or partner attend the staff party together with employees, the VAT recovery will not be blocked HMRC.
+When the entertainment is only provided to directors or partners of business it means the VAT paid on the expenses is not input tax so can not be claimed.
+However, if the director or partner attends the staff party together with employees, the VAT recovery will not be blocked by HMRC.
 Moreover, VAT on the lunch for the business owner or directors can be claimed if it is classed as subsistence, not entertainment.
 This can happen when they are working away from the normal business place.

 The VAT on staff entertainment recovery can be blocked on the entertainment expenses incurred for employees whose sole purpose was to entertain the non-employees.
 For example, if an employer decides to take 10 employees and 10 clients to a bowling club.
 In this case, the VAT recovery will be blocked on the 50% cost as the entertainment of clients is not allowable for VAT.
 The VAT on the other half will be recoverable.
-However, if the 10 employees who went to the bowling, their sole purpose was to make sure that the clients enjoy their time, then the VAT on the remaining 50% will also be blocked as this will become business entertainment.
+However, if the 10 employees who went to the bowling, their sole purpose was to make sure that the clients enjoyed their time, then the VAT on the remaining 50% will also be blocked as this will become business entertainment.

-Staff Christmas party:
+Staff Christmas Party:

 General Rule: